prawnzyy/tp/docs/UserGuide.md

 Format: `delete UUID`

 * `UUID` must be an integer greater than or equal to 1
-* `UUID` integer value cannot exceed the total number of recipes loaded into the recipe book

 Examples:
 * `delete 1` deletes the recipe with `UUID` of 1